-NOTE: The figure in both the Time and Material percentage are not indicative of an estimate price.
+(Note: The figures in both the Time and Material percentages are not indicative of an estimated price.
 This figure is merely inserted as a basis for bidding purposes.
+The County reserves the right to delete, increase or decrease the figures in both Time and Material and the estimated units, any time during the duration of the Contract.
+(A) 643